Neo-Assyrian Empire: Sargon II and Sennacherib

-The last years of Sennacherib's reign were relatively peaceful in the empire, but problems began to arise within the royal court itself.
-Though Sennacherib's next eldest son, Arda-Mulissu, had replaced Ashur-nadin-shumi as heir after the latter's death, around 684 BC the younger son Esarhaddon was proclaimed heir instead.
+The last years of Sennacherib's reign were relatively peaceful, but problems began to arise within the royal court.
+Though Sennacherib's next eldest son, Arda-Mulissu, had replaced Ashur-nadin-shumi as heir, around 684 BC the younger son Esarhaddon was proclaimed heir instead.
 Perhaps Sennacherib was influenced by Esarhaddon's mother Naqi'a, who in later times became increasingly prominent and powerful.
 Disappointed, Arda-Mulissu and his supporters pressured Sennacherib to reinstate him as heir.
-Though they succeeded in forcing Esarhaddon into exile in the west for his own protection, Sennacherib never accepted Arda-Mulissu as heir again.
-In late 681 BC, Arda-Mulissu killed his father in a temple in Nineveh.
+Though they succeeded in forcing Esarhaddon into exile in the west for his own protection, Sennacherib did not accept Arda-Mulissu as heir.
+In late 681 BC Arda-Mulissu killed his father in a temple in Nineveh.
 Because of the regicide, Arda-Mulissu lost some of his previous support and was unable to undergo a coronation before Esarhaddon returned with an army.
-A mere two months after Sennacherib was murdered, Esarhaddon captured Nineveh and became king, Arda-Mulissu and his supporters fleeing from the empire.
+Two months after Sennacherib was murdered, Esarhaddon captured Nineveh and became king, Arda-Mulissu and his supporters fleeing from the empire.